Expressions of Worship

 Many congregations get hung up on a certain type of worship and want to stick with that style only.
 God doesn’t want us stuck in rut when we worship Him.
 He can be praised in a myriad of ways, and we should use them all.
-Below are a few expressions of worship found in the Bible.
+Below are some Biblical expressions of worship.

 They Worshiped in Silence